demonswap/toolkit/packages/token-lists/README.md

 ## How to add new lists within this repository

 - Add an array of tokens under `src/tokens`
-- Add `checksum:newlistname`, `generate:newlistname`, `makelist:newlistname` command to `package.json` analogous to PancakeSwap default and extended list scripts.
+- Add `checksum:newlistname`, `generate:newlistname`, `makelist:newlistname` command to `package.json` analogous to DemonSwap default and extended list scripts.
 - Modify `checksum.ts`, `buildList.ts`, `ci-check.ts`, and `default.test.ts` to handle new list

-## How to add new tokens to PancakeSwap (extended) token list
+## How to add new tokens to DemonSwap (extended) token list

 Note - this is not something we expect pull requests for.
 Unless you've been specifically asked by someone from PCS team please do no submit PRs to be listed on default PCS list.
 You can still trade your tokens on PCS exchange by pasting your address into the token field.